lsst-ts/ts_tma_tma-documentation_training/README.md

 - Move AZ with ACW TODO: add link

-### Change the Azimuth and Elevation reference position
+### Change the Azimuth and Elevation home position offset

 There is a setting that allows changing the virtual zero position the telescope uses, for this purpose the following steps must be followed: